getdish/dish/docs/nate.md

 - fix SlantedBox
 - fix pressStyle stopped working on cards, etc
 - router types not working on LinkButtonProps
-  - also in home.ts should work on the big pushHomeState switch
+  - also in homeStore.ts should work on the big pushHomeState switch
 - useStoreOnce() => usePortal()
   - see `stores` global gets polluted
   - make it so it *shares* the stores *while 1 or more are active*